yongbm/skinny-bones-jekyll/_posts/portfolio/engineering/2016-1-1-PhDProject.md

 yeartitle: 2021
 ---

 The title of my doctoral thesis is "Growth of technology-based social enterprises in the manufacturing sector".
-I conducted an in-depth case studies on leading technology-based social enterprises in Cambridge to understand their process of growth.
+I conducted in-depth case studies on leading technology-based social enterprises in Cambridge to understand their process of growth.

 This research stems from the recent intersection of two entrepreneurship streams – technology and social – that has given rise to the emergence of technology-based social enterprises (TSEs).
 TSEs are of particular interest to many stakeholders as they have the potential to provide scalable solutions from a technological perspective to address diverse social challenges in the world.
 However, a review of the literature revealed a gap in knowledge on the growth process of TSEs because:
 1. TSEs are an emerging phenomenon;